All posts

 A while true do end loop without a task.wait().
 Roblox kills scripts that run too long without yielding.

-You're trying to do work on an instance that's been removed from the data model.
+You're doing work on an instance that's been removed from the data model.
 Usually happens because a character respawn destroys the old character mid-script.

 When AI fixes break other things